0xAlec/infrastructure-notes/Containers and Container Orchestration.md

 ![Kubernetes deployments](https://iximiuz.com/kubernetes-vs-virtual-machines/deployment-2000-opt.png)
 *Kubernetes deployments*

+### Patterns

+*Objects*
+- Represents state of cluster
+- Which applications are running?
+How many resources are available?
+Policies such as restart/upgrade/fault-tolerance
+- `spec` to describe desired state
+- `status` to describe current state

 *ReplicaSet*
 - A Kubernetes **resource**
 - Ensures a specified number of pod replicas are running at all times